ToC

 Two pages are the ideal CV length for most entry- to mid-level job applicants with some previous work experience.

-Two-page CVs typically follow the chronological CV layout and include the following sections:
+Two-page CVs typically follow the chronological CV format and include the following sections:

 Three-page CVs and longer (senior professionals and academics)